 Confirm that for the 1 SSB/slot case the gNB may transmit up to 4 different DMRS sequence indexes.
 The gNB should use the 2 SSb/slot pattern in the case Q = 8 and the gNB wants to transmit more than 4 beams: Nokia, NSB

-[Huaewi,HiSilicon] 8 beams and 1 SSB/slot can be supported by allowing 2nd SSB in a slot associating with type0-PDCCH search space starting from symbol #0.
+[Huawei,HiSilicon] 8 beams and 1 SSB/slot can be supported by allowing 2nd SSB in a slot associating with type0-PDCCH search space starting from symbol #0.
 As plotted in the following figure